AI Art Exploration

-A collection of aesthetic art pieces I created with Midjourney, along with some of my thoughts on AI art.
+A collection of aesthetic art pieces I created with Midjourney, along with some reflections on the creative process and how I’m thinking about AI art so far.

 Individual Project